Norbert0924/Data_engineering_project/README.md

 Where Product_Name like '%Nokia%' and Country like "United States" group by "Nokia", "United States";
 -- Answer: United States	Nokia	4

+## Recommended questions:

+I
+-- View1:
+-- Does US have higher Sales than Albania?

+select Country, round(sum(Sales))
+from orders
+where Country like "United States"  or Country like "Albania" group by Country;

+create view country_vs_sales
+as select Country, round(sum(Sales)) from orders where Country like "United States"  or Country like "Albania" group by Country;

+select *  from country_vs_sales;

+-- View2
+-- Which segment in which product category has the highest profit?

+select Segment, Category, Profit from orders left join customer using(Customer_ID) left join product using(Product_ID)
+Group by Segment, Category
+Order by Profit desc
+Limit 1;

+-- View 2:
+create view segment_vs_category_profit
+as select Segment, Category, Profit from orders left join customer using(Customer_ID) left join product using(Product_ID)
+Group by Segment, Category
+Order by Profit desc
+Limit 1;

+select * from segment_vs_category_profit;